 Our target audience is young people between the ages of 16 and 18 who have obtained status or have a high recognition rate and will therefore surely be granted status.
 The goal is to support their transition to independent living.

 For each youth, a referent, a professional collaborator of Caritas, is appointed.
 The latter goes to meet the youth in the reception center for asylum seekers, even before the move to our infrastructure.
 “There, an initial dialogue takes place and we explain to them our project.
-The important thing for us is to understand how the youth sees things and adapts to them,” adds Catherine.
+The important thing for us is to understand how the youth sees things and adapts to them,” adds Julie.

 Another key element: to assess the degree of autonomy of the young person.
 “This is essential for us!
 This is the starting point for the construction of the accompaniment provided for the youth.
 On the practical side, the youth arrives here, signs his or her lease and will be responsible for his or her lodging, then, there is an internal regulation and an inventory is made. “